uaf/uaf/README.md

     - in Python:   [easiest_client_example.py](examples/pyuaf/client/easiest_client_example.py)
     - in C++:      [easiest_client_example.cpp](examples/uaf/src/client/easiest_client_example.cpp)

- - The following Python example (a single example, split up into several pieces) shows you some advantages of the UAF.
+ - The following example (a single example, split up into several pieces) shows you some advantages of the UAF, in Python.
    In C++, the equivalent code would be a bit more verbose, but the C++ API is essentially the same as the Python API.